 General Damages For A Physical Assault At Work

 Firstly, in a successful claim, you would claim general damages to compensate for your pain and suffering.
-For example, if you’ve been assaulted at work by a customer, you may have a psychological injury in addition to your physical injury, you can claim for both under general damages.
+For example, if you’ve been assaulted at work by a customer, you may have a psychological injuries in addition to your physical injury, you can claim for both under general damages.

 Examples from the latest update of the Judicial College Guidelines (JCG) are in the table below.
 The JCG provides a rough guide to legal professionals valuing claims.
 As it is only a rough guide, the figures are for illustrative purposes only.